 Lynne’s nachos with spicy salsa is a healthier version of the delicious Mexican sharing snack without the calorific content.
 Simple and made from fresh and low cost ingredients, this alternative nachos with spicy salsa is great to enjoy with friends!

-As I like to make everything I possibly can from scratch, the tortillas for the quesadillas would have taken just over an hour, with the dough having to rest for at least that amount of time before I cooked them on my Indian Tawa (flat frying pan).
+As I like to make everything I possibly can from scratch, the tortillas for the quesadillas would have taken just over an hour, with the dough having to rest for at least that amount of time before I cooked them on my Indian Tawa (flat frying pan) which I use to make my home made naan breads.

 Lynne suggested that I still make the salsa, which literally takes no more than 10 minutes.
 We had a bag of tortilla chips in the cupboard too, which was fortunate.